-Figure 18 shows the system code size (E code and S code) for 100 tasks that are scheduled according to the four different scheduling methods (the E code is always the same).
-The preemptive (RM) S code is larger than the (EDF) S code because each task is dispatched according to its frequency but independently of its execution time.
+Fig. 6 shows the microcode size (E code and S code) for 100 tasks that are scheduled according to the four different scheduling methods (the E code is always the same).
+The preemptive (RM) S code is shorter than the (EDF) S code because the same code is re-used on all phases of the 16.66Hz hyperperiod.
+The S code statically dispatches each task according to its frequency but independently of its execution time.
 In other words, tasks may have already completed before they are (unnecessarily) dispatched again.

 E code Execution Overhead.
-Figure 19 shows E code execution times with respect to the number of tasks released by the E code.
+Fig. 7 shows E code execution times with respect to the number of tasks released by the E code.
 Independently of the task scheduling method, the increase of E code execution times is linear in the number of tasks because the number of E code instructions grows in a linear fashion with the number of tasks.
+The non-linearity shown in Fig. 7 is due to the (fixed) microkernel overhead.

 Scheduling Overhead.
-Figure 20 shows the scheduling overhead of the microkernel.
+Fig. 8 shows the scheduling overhead of the microkernel.
 The EDF scheduler maintains a sorted list to determine the next running task.
 The S code we consider here, on the other hand, determines the next running task directly through current control locations in S code, which explains the near constant growth.
-Note that more efficient implementations of our EDF scheduler using multiple lists [20] are possible but do not achieve S code performance.
+Note that more efficient implementations of our EDF scheduler using multiple lists [21] are possible but do not achieve S code performance.
 The S code shown here trades space for time although the S code size even for 100 tasks is still small.
 The preemptive (RM) S code is slower than other S code because the (RM) S code dispatches more often already completed tasks.
-The execution times of preemptive and nonpreemptive (EDF) S code for 50 and 100 tasks are equivalent since preemptions do not occur in both cases.
+The execution times of preemptive and non-preemptive (EDF) S code for 50 and 100 tasks are equivalent since preemptions do not occur in both cases.